jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 ### Benefits:

-- Code can now be organized by logical concerns (or features)
+- Code can now be organized by <em>logical concerns</em> (or features)
 - Keeps your components more readable
 - Extremely flexible

-Good news: You can use Composition API with Vue 2 through [@vue/composition api module](https://github.com/vuejs/composition-api)
+Good news: You can also use Composition API with <em>Vue 2</em> through [@vue/composition api module](https://github.com/vuejs/composition-api)!

-It's good to say this syntax is optional, therefore you don't need to use composition for every single component you build, the standard object syntax is still completely valid.
+It's good to say this syntax (setup) is optional, therefore you don't need to use composition for every single component you build, the standard object syntax is still completely valid.d.

 ### Better TypeScript support

-Vue 3 is completely written in TypeScript, which is good for everyone, now you can get better type definitions, develop more maintainable apps and, of course, you get the _Intellisense_ and _Autocompletetion_ of your favorite code editor
+Vue 3 is completely written in TypeScript, which is good for everyone, now you can get better type definitions, develop more maintainable apps with typescript code, and, you can also get the _Intellisense_ and _Autocompletetion_ of your favorite code editor.

 ### Suspense

 Suspense is a native Vue component to deal with async dependencies.
 It is a good option to control what should render until a condition is met and our async component is ready.

-In addition, it is a better way to handle multiple API calls from different components than relying on a v-if loading condition.
+In addition, it is a better way to handle multiple API calls from different components than relying on a `v-if` loading condition.

 > Note: Suspense is pretty experimental at this stage and its API might change in the future.